-Hand in hardcopy of your final project proposal to my ASH mailbox (in the CS office, first floor).
+Hand in hardcopy of your final project proposal.
 All written portions should be typed (and proofread and spell-checked), and you should retain copies of all drawn material as these may not be returned to you immediately.

 The final project proposal should contain: